pensjonatus/flash-fiction/blog/crabs.md

 ---
-title: 'Crabs'
+title: Crabs
 date: '2018-04-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We always went out to eat on Fridays, and the meals were great.
 One of her